ibm-cloud-docs/watsonxdata/lite_plan.md

 4. Go to the **Quick start watsonx.data console** > **Configure your storage** page, specify the COS bucket details that you own (which stores data from the Lite plan).
 For more information, see [Quick start {{site.data.keyword.lakehouse_short}} console](/docs/watsonxdata?topic=watsonxdata-quick_start_213).

 When the setup is complete, the watsonx.data home page (enterprise plan) opens.
-From the navigation menu, select **Data manager** to view the COS storage bucket with data from the Lite plan.
+From the navigation menu, select **Data manager** to view the COS storage with data from the Lite plan.